Last Updated on October 3, 2023 by Igor Karni

 Acadia National Park is a national park located on the coast of Maine, USA, close to the town of Bar Harbor.
 At 198 square kilometers (49,075 acres), the park is comprised of parts of Mount Desert Island, Isle au Haut, and the Schoodic Peninsula.
 With mountains, headlands, glaciers, islands, and high levels of biodiversity, Acadia National Park offers a diverse range of landscapes and habitats.

-If you’d like to take your e-bike with you on a trip to Acadia National Park, we’ll answer all the questions you need to know in this article!
+If you’d like to visit Acadia National Park by electric bike, we’ll answer all the questions you need to know in this article!

 Are e-bikes allowed in Acadia National Park?